ddiakopoulos/sandbox/readme.md

 ## Project Structure

-  * `virtual-reality\` - OpenVR sandbox implementing a forward renderer.
+  * `scene-editor\` - A scene editor implementing forward rendering, physically-based materials, and asset serialization.
-  * `light-transport\` - A half-finished educational pathtracer started during a vacation in 2016.
+  * `particle-system\` - Work-in-progress CPU and GPU particle system simulator and renderer
+  * `projective-texturing\` - Implements projective surface texturing (i.e. Unity's projector object)
+  * `portal-rendering\` - A simple sample for source/target portal rendering.
+Does not handle nested portals.
+  * `vr-environment\` - Incomplete sample for physics + VR interaction using Bullet 3
-  * `incubator.vcxproj` - lib-incubator, shared code between public & private projects.
+  * `lib-incubator\` - Shared code between public & private projects.
   * `examples\` - Tests of functionality in lib-incubator.
 Not likely to compile if you are not me.

 ## Recent